telerik/blazor-docs/components/filter/fields/templates.md

 ## Value Template

-The `ValueTemplate` allows you to customize the default value input field of a single Filter Field.
-You can replace the value input field with a different component.
+The `ValueTemplate` allows you to customize the default value editor of a single Filter Field.
+You can replace the default editor component or change the component settings.

 The `context` of the`ValueTemplate` is of type FilterFieldValueTemplateContext.
 You can get and set the `FilterDescriptor`, associated with the FilterField, through the `context` of the`ValueTemplate`.